Prospective Applicants

 Carroll College seeks to accept a diverse cohort of students select students who will fulfill the mission and goals of the PA program and make meaningful contributions to the program and profession.

 Carroll College will participate in the Centralized Application Service for Physician Assistants (CASPA).
 The application cycle for the Carroll College Physician Assistant Program's first cohort of students will open in April 2027.
 Carroll College only accepts applications for the program through CASPA.
+The link for CASPA will be available on this site closer to April 2027 application cycle.

 The program encourages early application to Carroll College as admissions are reviewed on a rolling basis.
 Student applicants are held to CASPA’s Code of Cooperation and Conduct Policies.
 As such, all student applicants are expected and required to take full responsibility for their application throughout the application and admissions process and to abide by CASPA’s Professional Code of Conduct.

-Applicants must complete a bachelor’s degree from a regionally-accredited college or university.
-All prerequisite coursework and minimum requirements must be completed by the application deadline of September 1 st in the year prior to matriculation.
-All application materials, including college transcripts, letters of recommendation, healthcare experience, and official TOEFL scores (if applicable) must also be received by CASPA by September 1st.
-There is no supplemental application; however, applicants are required to answer additional questions in the Carroll College PA Program portal prior to submitting their application in CASPA.
-Once the application is verified by CASPA, the applicant will receive a notification from CASPA and the application’s status will change to Verified.
-CASPA will release the official, verified application to Carroll College electronically.
+Applicants must complete a bachelor’s degree from a regionally-accredited college or university, if accepted, prior to matriculation into the program.
+Minimum requirements must be completed by the application deadline of September 1 in the year prior to matriculation.
+All application materials, including college transcripts, letters of recommendation, healthcare experience, and official TOEFL scores (if applicable) must also be received by CASPA by September 1 in the year before potential matriculation.
+All prerequisite coursework must be completed with a grade of "C" (2.0) or better by December 31 prior to the year of potential matriculation.
+There is no supplemental application; however, applicants are required to answer additional questions with their application to Carroll College's PA Program prior to submitting their application in CASPA.
 Carroll College uses the date that the applicant submitted the final application when verifying whether the application deadline has been met.
+Meeting these requirements does not guarantee an interview.
+Completion of the student interview does not guarantee an offer of admission into the program.

 Throughout the review process, faculty, staff, and admissions interviewers will adhere to Carroll College’s commitment to ensuring equal opportunity for all persons and does not discriminate on the basis of sex, race, religion, sexual orientation, marital status, veteran status, national origin, or ethnic origin.
 No qualified individual is excluded from admission or participation in any educational program, activity, or facility by reason of disability, providing the individual can properly perform with reasonable accommodation.
 Applicants should review the program’s technical standards which are minimal requirements.